www.scantips.com

 • Cell phone cameras have an extremely short lens (the normal lens is almost 5 mm focal length), and does not focus so they are preset to focus at hyperfocal distance for maybe f/2.8, so about everything is in focus.
 In bright sun (for a stopped down lens aperture), then perhaps back to about one foot or two.
 The cell phone camera offers no manual control, but hyperfocal focus is how this is achieved.

-• Compact cameras both focus and zoom, so hyperfocal offers choices for great DOF.
+• Compact cameras both focus and zoom, so hyperfocal offers choices for great DoF.

-• Larger cameras, such as DSLR class, have a larger sensor to make DOF a little harder, which makes focusing at hyperfocal be very useful in those special situations.
-Any focus further than hyperfocal will make DOF reach infinity.
-But focus at infinity prevents DOF closer than hyperfocal.
+• Larger cameras, such as DSLR class, have a larger sensor to make DoF a little harder, which makes focusing at hyperfocal be very useful in those special situations.
+Any focus further than hyperfocal will make DoF reach infinity.
+But focus at infinity prevents DoF closer than hyperfocal.

 But if there are no objects so very close (like back at half of hyperfocal), then focusing out a little farther than hyperfocal might fit your situation better (to be a little sharper there, and at infinity).
 These are of course vague guesses since the marked lens distance scale has so very few numbers on it.
-The DOF calculator can compute that DOF range estimate, or the chart below shows hyperfocal clearly, but setting that value on the lens is guesswork.
+The DoF calculator can compute that DoF range estimate, or the chart below shows hyperfocal clearly, but setting that value on the lens is guesswork.
 And if it's a zoom lens or one with internal focusing (these change internal elements as they zoom or focus), so you might want to check its marked numbers at some measured distances.
 Small Hyperfocal numbers (like 5 or 10 feet) should be easier.
 In the old days, we "bracketed" photos with different exposure tries, hoping one was right.
 Similarly try some different distance settings on the lens, and some awesome results can be achieved.

 The Redraw button below will compute the chart's hyperfocal distances for various focal lengths and apertures, for the current sensor size and settings selected above.
 The chart will show all aperture cases for that selected sensor size.

 Including an interesting close and sharp foreground object can have dramatic effect on landscapes.
 A stopped-down wide angle lens can do this.
 Try this in the calculator, for example with the default 23.5x15.6 mm sensor (1,5x crop factor), and 18 mm lens at f/16, hyperfocal is 3.456 feet.
 Then try focus distance at the 3.5 foot hyperfocal.
 See?
-DOF is 1.73 feet to infinity.
+DoF is 1.73 feet to infinity.
 Three significant digits helps calculator precision, and it is touchy.
 So for nitpickers, round up slightly, to 3.5 here, call it "at least hyperfocal will reach infinity".
 Note however (don't misunderstand), if you look at the image at all closely, focusing at 3.5 feet is Not the same thing as focusing at infinity.
 But this is the maximum permissible range of focus error allowed by the Circle of Confusion definition of Depth of Field.
 That's the same meaning in the hyperfocal chart too.
 That can be pretty awesome to know when you need it.

-The minimal sparse marking on the lens focus distance dials don’t directly set a focus distance to an exact value, like 9 or 18 feet.
+The sparse marking on the camera lens focus distance dials don’t directly set a focus distance to an exact value, like 9 or 18 feet.
 But approximating it should be still be useful.
 Maybe step off the short distance and manually focus on that spot.

 Most camera normal lenses at short focal length and well-stopped down aperture will be near hyperfocal and can provide astonishing depth of field.

-Add mm lenses
+Add mm FL lenses

 Show apertures from to

-Show Third stops (can be very wide)
+Show Third stops (will be very wide)

 Hyperfocal Distance Chart

-Example: In the chart, if with the DOF calculators initial default 23.5x15.6 mm sensor choice (Nikon DX, APS-C, 1.5x crop factor), an 18 mm lens set to f/22 and focused at this hyperfocal at 2.46 feet, will have a Depth of Field span from half at 1.23 feet to infinity (sharpest focus is at the focused point).
-That's an extremely large span of DOF, and the hyperfocal chart is how you can achieve such results.
+Example: In the chart, if with the DoF calculators initial default 23.5x15.6 mm sensor choice (Nikon DX, APS-C, 1.5x crop factor), an 18 mm lens set to f/22 and focused at this hyperfocal at 2.46 feet, will have a Depth of Field span from half at 1.23 feet to infinity (sharpest focus is at the focused point).
+That's an extremely large span of DoF, and the hyperfocal chart is how you can achieve such results.
 Including an interesting near object at only a few feet can create a dramatic landscape.
-Yes, the diffraction at f/22 is probably a slight degrade, but in comparison, the DOF increase can be overwhelmingly awesome.
-You'll have to try it to see this, so you can decide which is important (DOF normally always easily wins).
+Yes, the diffraction at f/22 is probably a slight degrade, but in comparison, the DoF increase can be overwhelmingly awesome.
+You'll have to try it to see this, so you can decide which is important (DoF normally always easily wins).

 Caution: As impressive as that may sound, and while hyperfocal is a strong and often very useful concept, it may not always be the best choice that it might seem.
-Hyperfocal calculates the maximum Depth of Field limits (normal DOF spans), determined by the Maximum Acceptable CoC, or the maximum blur at both ends of the DOF span.
+Hyperfocal calculates the maximum Depth of Field limits (normal DoF spans), determined by the Maximum Acceptable CoC, or the maximum blur at both ends of the DoF span.
 The sharpest point is always the actual focus distance.

 So with this same 18 mm lens example at f/22 (on your crop 1.53x APS-C sensor), hyperfocal comes out as 2.46 feet.
 Then focusing at 2.46 feet will reach back to 1.23 feet, but which is not the same as focusing at 1.23 feet nor at infinity.
 Still perfect if that's your goal, but those extremes may only be fair results.
-DOF extremes are not maximally sharp (that’s where the blur reaches the maximally acceptable CoC limits), but the minimal blur there is still considered acceptably sharp, usually, if not too critical.
+DoF extremes are not maximally sharp (that’s where the blur reaches the maximally acceptable CoC limits), but the minimal blur there is still considered acceptably sharp, usually, if not too critical.
 Which distance is most important to your picture?

 So if in this case, if you don't really need as close as 1.23 feet, then for example, maybe focusing this landscape at f/22 at 100 feet instead of 2.46 feet still reaches back fairly far.
-The DOF calculator then shows the DOF span of this lens to be 2.35 feet to infinity then, only a foot less but not great difference up very close, but which can improve the results at infinity.
+The DoF calculator then shows the DoF span of this lens to be 2.35 feet to infinity then, only a foot less but not great difference up very close, but which can improve the results at infinity.
 Computing background at 99999 feet (which is 19 miles), the blur at infinity is only 0.024x CoC (1/40th of the acceptable 1x CoC blur limit at infinity if focused at 2.46 feet), and is improved at 100 feet too.
-If you do focus at any point beyond the hyperfocal distance, the DOF span will always reach infinity easier.
+If you do focus at any point beyond the hyperfocal distance, the DoF span will always reach infinity easier.
 So use your head a little, as there are choices, and cautions, but a page of hyperfocal chart for your sensor size can be very useful.

 A Better Way to Blur the Background